Residential colleges of Rice University: Hanszen College

 Harry Clay Hanszen College was named for a benefactor to the university and chairman of the Rice Board of Governors from 1946 to 1950.
 Hanszen's "Old Wing" was known as West Hall when it was built in 1916 as a part of the original campus construction plan by Boston architectural firm Cram, Goodhue & Ferguson.
 A new housing wing was built in 1957 in conjunction with the development of the residential college system at Rice in response to the expanding undergraduate enrollment.

 KTRU Rice Radio, the university's student-run radio station, and Rice Coffeehouse both began at Hanszen College.
 Hanszen was the first residential college at Rice to use its own crest.
 Shortly after the founding of the residential college system, the students created the blue, black, and yellow crest that in time became the symbol of the college, setting a precedent for the other colleges.

 Hanszen often hosts guest lecturers; recent visitors include College World Series champion Coach Wayne Graham, former Rice president and renowned economist S. Malcolm Gillis, Kinder Institute for Urban Research director Stephen Klineberg, Texas Monthly senior editor and Hanszen alumnus Paul Burka (class of 1963), former writer and executive producer of The Daily Show Adam Lowitt, and senior editor of The Atlantic Dr. James Hamblin.
-University courses recently offered by Hanszen College have included Analytics in Sports, Spirituality in Film, and The Culture of Philanthropy.
+University courses recently offered by Hanszen College have included Analytics in Sports, Spirituality in Film, The Culture of Philanthropy, and Voice Acting.

 Hanszen College is governed by Cabinet, a body consisting of the Executive Board and class representatives elected by members of the college annually.
-The Cabinet supervises an annual budget, regulates the use of public spaces within the college, and serves as an official liaison between the College membership and the university administration.
+Cabinet supervises an annual budget, regulates the use of public spaces within the college, and serves as an official liaison between the College membership and the university administration.

 Hanszen's theme song is Hanson's "MMMBop", believed to have been chosen due to the band and the college being homophones.

-In 2021 New Section was demolished, and work began on a replacement building with an anticipated completion date of December 2022.
+In 2021 New Section was demolished, and work began on a replacement building that was completed in January 2023.
 The new New Section's primary structure is made of mass timber, a stronger, lighter, more sustainable option to concrete.
-Designed by American-German architectural firm Barkow Leibinger it will be the largest mass timber building in Texas.
+Designed by American-German architectural firm Barkow Leibinger it is the largest mass timber building in Texas.
 The building also incorporates the iconic framed crests and colored tiles from the exterior of the old New Section that once stood on the same land.